Mohandas-KJ/productivity-promodoroCLI/README.md

 - Personal notes on threading, scheduling, and CLI UX
 - Mistakes, fixes, and insights
 - Learning is documented in my own words, not copied explanations.

+## 💡 Philosophy
+**Productivity tools should reduce friction, not create it.**
+This project prioritizes clarity, portability, and learning over unnecessary abstractions.

 ## 🛠️ Tech Stack
 - Language: Python